Get insider access

 No

 The LG 27GP850-B has an optional backlight strobing feature, also known as black frame insertion (BFI), that can reduce the appearance of persistence blur.
-The BFI feature on this monitor has a limited range of supported refresh rates, as it doesn't work below 120Hz.
-Unfortunately, this feature doesn't work if the optional overclock is enabled or if the variable refresh rate feature is enabled.
-Enabling this feature causes some duplications in motion, as seen to the left of our moving logo image.
+It works within a limited range and unfortunately, it doesn't work if the optional overclock feature or VRR are enabled.
+While it reduces persistence blur, it also causes image duplication.

 10